LucaMayerDalverny/DocFromCom/README.md

 ### For whom has it been created ?

-DocFromCom has been created for developpers who prefer command line applications and who don't want to write all the documentation of their code.
+DocFromCom has been created for developpers who love command line applications and who prefer to generate the documentation of their code instead of writting it "*by hand*".

 ## Using DocFromCom in your projects